 Tokyo Bekana is a very fast-growing microgreen that has relatively large cotyledon leaves.

-This plant can also be grown for use as a microgreen, and as mentioned in the garden, as a mature Asian green, but can also be raised and used in the true leaf and baby leaf stages.
+This plant can also be grown for use as a microgreen and, as mentioned in the garden, as a mature Asian green, but can also be raised and used in the true leaf and baby leaf stages.

 Stages of Vegetable Growth